 This afternoon, students will return to their homestays to pack up their bags.
 Today ends with a special Final Celebration Dinner hosted by the homestay families.
 Here the community will thank the group for its service contribution.
 The hope is that through this international service project, students will return to their hometowns and seek out local service opportunities motivated to continue to give back to the global community!

 The evening will be filled with flavorful traditional cuisine and lots of opportunities to practice your new dance steps.
 This night is the last night within the homestay community.

 Day #7 – Transfer to Cahuita & Hiking Tour of National Park

 This will be your last morning with your homestay family before departing for the Caribbean Coast.
 It is typically challenging to say goodbye to your Tico family.
 In just a short time, participants form strong friendships.
 Thanks to modern technology it’s much easier to stay in touch!

 The group will board their private vehicle and head three hours east to the small fishing village of Cahuita.
-Here students will enjoy a picnic lunch and hiking tour with in the National Park of Cahuita.
-Cahuita National Park, which was established in 1970, and is part of the Caribbean La Amistad Conservation Area.
+Here students will enjoy a picnic lunch and hiking tour within the National Park of Cahuita.
+Cahuita National Park, which was established in 1970, is part of the Caribbean La Amistad Conservation Area.
 It helps to protect the endangered coral reef off its shores.
 This unique hiking tour’s trail parallels the beach.
-You are bound to see a variety of birds, reptiles, crabs, sloths and monkeys.
+You are bound to see a variety of birds, reptiles, crabs, sloths, and monkeys.
 When the group gets tired, they can relax on the sandy beaches within the park and play in its gentle waves.